dnkrtz/intralattice/README.md

 ![alt text][logo]
 [logo]: ./preview.png "Logo Title Text 2"

 The basic workflow is illustrated above.
 We begin with a design space, a cube in this case.
 The first module (GRID) generates a structured grid of points within the design space, which define the corners of the unit cells.
-The second module (FRAME) maps the unit cell topologies to this grid.
+The second module (FRAME) maps the unit cell topology to this grid.
 Finally, the third module (MESH) converts the lattice wireframe into a solid part, ready for 3D printing.

 ## Core Components